Akku Yadav: In fiction and media

 In 2011, a documentary about Akku called Candles in the Wind was released.
-On the night of 4 December 2013, a nephew of Akku Yadav named Mukri Chhotelal Yadav was stabbed to death at age 30 by two teenagers aged 15 and 17.
-Mukri allegedly made sexual advances on one of the teenagers' grandmothers and had once threatened her with a knife.
-The grandmother, who was in her 50s, was teased by Mukri and he often intimidated her.
-The grandmother told the teens about this and the teens warned Mukri, but he continued to victimize the grandmother.
-Mukri, like Akku, also had a history of crime.

 In 2015, a movie inspired by Akku called Keechaka was released.
 It was controversial and women protested against the movie because of the graphic violence against women depicted in it.
 The movie's director, N.V.B.
 Chaudhary, defended the film, saying it supports women.
 200 Halla Ho, a crime thriller film released in 2021 featuring actor Amol Palekar, was based on Akku Yadav.